 TL;DR

 Every expression of an idea, such as a literary or an artistic works, is automatically covered by copyright.
-This means that nobody else than the copyright holder is allowed to copy, modify, or share it.
+Put simply, this means that nobody else than the copyright holder is allowed to copy, modify, or share it.
 Copyright licenses can grant others some of the necessary rights, but mostly don’t cover publicity, privacy, moral, patent, or trademark rights.
+Certain exceptions and limitations to copyright (such as fair use or the right to quote) may obviate the need for a license.

-Researchers are only allowed to share material they have the necessary rights to, for example, through a free/open license.
+Researchers are only allowed to share material they have the necessary rights to.
+This includes copyrights, which are granted by free/open copyright licenses.
 These licenses often require to attribute the authors, indicate whether changes were made, and provide the text of the license, among other things.
 In addition, researchers should share any work by their own under such a license.

 Choosing a license involves: